campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-27-15-34-10
+- Added recs.php function recordDuplicate param for setting default values.
+- Added printer.php functions for creating multi column pages that flow down.
+It uses mPDF->GetY before and after placing html.
+Proof of concept for now.
+- Updated module.php function cardModalsNewDupDel to accept $colValues to update columns when calling New or Duplicate Record.
+- Continued with Sales Payments.

 2025-07-23-17-13-47
 - Updated PaymentsMT Disburse Button and Modal.